salilab/imp_biological_systems/rnapii/README.md

 # Rnapii

-\note Currently, generating the structure requires \c IMP.multifit2.
+Currently, generating the structure requires `IMP.multifit2`.
 It can be obtained from the author (Keren).
-We are working on moving the needed functionallity into \imp propper.
-Your patience is appreciated.
+The functionality has been moved into IMP.multifit, but this script has not yet been updated.

 ## How to run